Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/README.md

 * **Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/Code/Server**

-	If you are a Raspberry PI 3 or 4, use the code in the above folder.
+	If you have a Raspberry PI 3 or 4, use the code in the above folder.

 * **Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/Code/Server-pi5**

-	If you are a Raspberry PI 5, use the code in the above folder.
+	If you have a Raspberry PI 5, use the code in the above folder.

 > A 4WD smart car kit for Raspberry Pi.